dat-lispt/Thruster-Testing-PCB-Design/README.md

 # Measuring Voltage, Current and Force of thrusters underwater

+**For use**: Download only Thruster_testingV2.f3z, file is made for Fusion 360 software

 Components:
 + $${\color{red} Using \space the \space microcontroller \space ESP32-P4-PICO}$$
 + 2x HX711 Load Cell Amplifiers